Gotland Battlegroup: Traditions

-Harald VI, a Gute ram, is the mascot of the Gotland Regiment as well as the battlegroup.
+Harald VII, successor to Harald VI, is the mascot of the Gotland Regiment as well as the battlegroup.

 The coat of arms of the battlegroup, which it shares with the Gotland Regiment, features a Gute ram symbolising strength and resilience.

 The most common beret colour in the battlegroup is black, in accordance with the tradition of the Swedish Armoured Troops.

 The battlegroup’s motto is Semper in fronte, Latin for 'Always foremost'.

 Commanders

 The commanders of the brigade throughout its history are as follows: